 Last year at EGX one of the little gems hiding in the Indie zone was a puzzler called Induction.
-The game made by one man team Bryan Gale is a puzzle game about time travel.
-You play a small block who can move around a course and travel through time.
+The game – made by one man team Bryan Gale – is a puzzle game about time travel, paradox and alternative timelines.
+You play a small block who can move around a course and travel through time, each time creating a new, alternative time-line with another you.

 Price: ± £6.99, $9.99 or €9.99